 As varying definitions for literacy exist, I will clarify the definition that will be used for the purposes of this article.
-No universal definitions or standards of literacy exist, however the United States Census Bureau states literacy
+No universal definitions or standards of literacy exist, however the United States Census Bureau states literacy can be defined as the ability to read and write at a specified age (CIA, 2010a & b).
+Information on literacy, while not a perfect measure of educational results, provides the most easily available and valid comparison for international comparisons.
+Low levels literacy and education in general, can impede the economic development of a country in the current, rapidly changing, technology driven world.

-Not only is illiteracy a prevalent problem in the rural parts of Guatemala, but the lack of resources sets 48 limitations on the progress of literacy (Meyer, 2008).
-Reading is among the most critical of skills teachers can 49 equip their students with and should be taught the moment children enter the classroom.
-According to Barone 50 (2006), reading and writing achievement in the primary grades provide the critical foundation for a child's future 51 academic success.
-The ability to read not only impacts students' ability to succeed academically, but to also 52 contribute as a constructive member of their society.
-One of the best predictors of whether a child will function 53 competently in school and go on to contribute actively in our increasingly literate society is the level to which 54 the child progresses in reading and writing (Meyer, 2008).
-Although reading and writing abilities continue to 55 develop throughout one's life, the years from birth through age eight are the most important period for literacy 56 development (NAYEC & IRA, 1998).
-57
+Not only is illiteracy a prevalent problem in the rural parts of Guatemala, but the lack of resources sets limitations on the progress of literacy (Meyer, 2008).
+Reading is among the most critical of skills teachers can equip their students with and should be taught the moment children enter the classroom.
+According to Barone (2006), reading and writing achievement in the primary grades provide the critical foundation for a child's future academic success.
+The ability to read not only impacts students' ability to succeed academically, but to also contribute as a constructive member of their society.
+One of the best predictors of whether a child will function competently in school and go on to contribute actively in our increasingly literate society is the level to which the child progresses in reading and writing (Meyer, 2008).
+Although reading and writing abilities continue to develop throughout one's life, the years from birth through age eight are the most important period for literacy development (NAYEC & IRA, 1998).

 Reading is not a skill learned passively.
 It requires dedicated attention and persistent practice.
-The amount of 58 59 time teachers devote to teaching reading and practice is crucial for a student's literacy development, especially in 60 the primary grades.
-Research strongly suggests that the total amount of reading done in the beginning stages of 61 learning to read has a powerful effect on reading achievement (Moore, 2005).
-Reading aloud to students can also 62 enhance student comprehension, another skill pertinent for progression in reading.
-According to the NAEYC and IRA Reading Panel (1998) the single most important activity for building understanding and skills essential for 63 reading success appears to be reading aloud to children.
-It is further beneficial that students have access to print 64 versions of those books read aloud.
-Stories read aloud do not always accomplish literacy support unless there 65 is discussion about the story and children can revisit the story whenever they would like (Funk, 2008).
-Having 66 these books available will assist in maximizing the literacy experience.
-67 Research suggests that an effective vocabulary program includes many opportunities for young students to 68 hear high-quality literature aloud (Moore, 2005).
+The amount of time teachers devote to teaching reading and practice is crucial for a student's literacy development, especially in the primary grades.
+Research strongly suggests that the total amount of reading done in the beginning stages of learning to read has a powerful effect on reading achievement (Moore, 2005).
+Reading aloud to students can also enhance student comprehension, another skill pertinent for progression in reading.
+According to the NAEYC and IRA Reading Panel (1998) the single most important activity for building understanding and skills essential for reading success appears to be reading aloud to children.
+It is further beneficial that students have access to print versions of those books read aloud.
+Stories read aloud do not always accomplish literacy support unless there is discussion about the story and children can revisit the story whenever they would like (Funk, 2008).
+Having these books available will assist in maximizing the literacy experience.

+Research suggests that an effective vocabulary program includes many opportunities for young students to hear high-quality literature aloud (Moore, 2005).
 Similarly, the NAEYC and IRA (1998) have found evidence that a child's vocabulary increases through listening to stories couple with a teacher's explanation of the text.
 Student comprehension, another skill relevant for progress in reading will generally be enhanced from oral reading and text explanation as well.